Marija Obrenović: Biography

-Elena Maria married Miloš J. Obrenović (1829–1861), the son of Jevrem Obrenović and nephew of Miloš, Prince of Serbia.
-Together, they had one son Milan, born in 1854, who later became King of Serbia.
+Elena Maria married Miloš J. Obrenović, the son of Jevrem Obrenović and their son Milan was born in 1854.

 In 1855, shortly after the birth of Milan, Maria and Miloš were divorced.
-In the early 1860s, she became the mistress of Domnitor Alexandru Ioan Cuza of Moldavia and Wallachia (1820-1873), and two sons Alexandru Al. Ioan Cuza and Dimitrie Cuza, were born out of their romance.
+In the early 1860s, she became the mistress of Domnitor Alexandru Ioan Cuza of Moldavia and Wallachia, and two sons Alexandru Al. Ioan Cuza and Dimitrie Cuza, were born out of their romance.

 After Prince Michael III of Serbia was assassinated in 1868 without issue, Maria's son Milan ascended the throne as the new Prince of Serbia.

 Her younger son Dimitrie committed suicide in 1888 and Alexandru died the following year.
 After the fall of Cuza, his whole family was exiled, as was Elena Maria, who settled in Germany and became lady in waiting to Empress Augusta.

-In 1876, after finding out she had cancer, she committed suicide in Dresden and was buried in the Catargiu family mausoleum in Iasi.
+In 1876, after finding out she had cancer, she committed suicide in Dresden and was buried in the Catargiu family mausoleum, Iasi.